 When the Edge gets into the VRRP backup mode, the Edge drops any packets that go through the virtual MAC.
 When the path is UP, the Edge becomes the primary VRRP device again, provided the preemption mode is enabled.

 When VRRP is configured on a routed interface, the interface is used for local LAN access and can failover to the backup router.

 VRRP is not supported on a routed interface enabled with WAN Overlay.
 In such cases, a subinterface, sharing the same physical interface, must be configured for local LAN access to support VRRP.

 If the private overlay is present with the SD-WAN Edge peer Hub, then the route is not removed from the Hub, and can cause asymmetric routing.
 For example, when SD-WAN spoke Edge loses connectivity with public gateway, the third-party router forwards the packets from the LAN to the SD-WAN Hub Edge.
 The Hub sends the return packets to the SD-WAN spoke Edge instead of the third-party router.
-As a workaround, enable the SD-WAN Reachable functionality, so that the SD-WAN Gateway is reachable on private overlay and remains as the VRRP master.
-As the Internet traffic is also steered through the private link over the overlay through the SD-WAN Gateway, there might be some limitation on the performance or throughput.
+As a workaround, enable the SD-WAN Reachable functionality, so that the SD-WAN Edge is reachable on private overlay and remains as the primary VRRP device.
+As the Internet traffic is also steered through the private link over the overlay through the SD-WAN Edge, there might be some limitation on the performance or throughput.

 The conditional backhaul option is used to steer the Internet traffic through the Hub.
 However, in VRRP-enabled SD-WAN Edge, when public overlay goes down the Edge becomes Backup.
 So the conditional backhaul feature cannot be utilized on a VRRP-enabled Edge.